top of page

 System Design 2030+

 In this research area, the desired characteristics of market participants are to be defined and tested based on the state of the art technology forecast for the period after 2030.
 Quantitative analyses of the so-called flexibility (consumers' reaction to energy supply and wholesale prices) are to be supplemented by conceptual studies of the underlying necessary processes and tested on detailed system models.
 The reference to the physics of the power grid is explicitly maintained (no "copper plate approach").
-In particular, you will work on the following aspects:
+In particular, it will be worked on the following aspects:

 • Consistent design of (cross-border) market, subsidy and operational processes for the efficient integration of increasing shares of renewable generation (especially directmarketing and balancing, shorter gate closure times, virtual capacities in short-term markets, links to grid security processes, etc.)